-2009-2010 College Catalog 13 1.
-Instructional fees (Tuition) for Credit and Credit-Equivalency Courses In-District \$90.00 per credit hour Special Deciderant# \$105.00 per credit hour Incidental fees and returned check fees are not refundable.
-If a class is cancelled by the College, and the student does not choose to enroll in another class, a total refund of tuition and fees for that particular class will be made to the student.
-Special Residency \$105.00 per credit hour Out-of-District \$268.00 per credit hour Upon completion of official drop procedures, refunds of all or part of Student Development Fees may be granted through the first week of the semester.
-Out-of-State \$323.00 per credit hour 2.
-Student Development Fee (Required of all students enrolled in college- credit courses) 100% refunds will be issued prior to the first day of the semester.
-After that time, a \$25 service charge will be assessed for each dropped class.
-No service charge will be assessed if an even exchange of added and dropped classes occurs. \$ 5.75 per hour Upon completion of the audit, each student is responsible for payment of additional 3.
-Instructional Technology Fee tuition and fees, in the event of class changes and/or errors in calculations. \$ 8.00 per hour 4.
-Incidental Fees Late Registration \$10.00 per course Refunds of tuition and fees will occur only after the Change-in-Registration form is properly completed by the student and receipted by the Registration personnel.
-No refunds will be authorized for withdrawals or changes made after the refund date for the term.
-Transcripts\$ 5.00 fee (assessed for each transcript)Registration fee - non-refundable\$20.00 (one-time only) Refund checks will be mailed approximately three weeks after the stated deadline. (college credit only) 5.
-Educational/Competency Evaluation Program (ECEP) Evaluation (COLEGE CONTRACTOR OF CONTRAC NOTE: South Suburban College cannot authorize withdrawals on the basis of information received by telephone.
-(See page 14 for complete information on withdrawal procedures.) \$8.00 per credit hour 6.
-Special Course Fees Refunds for college-credit courses dropped in the spring and fall semesters are made as follows: Charges in addition to those listed are required for certain courses and programs to partially offset cost of extraordinary supplies or exceptional services.
+1. Instructional fees (Tuition) for Credit and Credit-Equivalency Courses

+In-District \$100.00 per credit hour

+Special Residency\\ \$115.00 per credit hour

+Out-of-District \\$278.00 per credit hour Out-of-State \$333.00 per credit hour

+2. Student Development Fee (Required of all students enrolled in collegecredit courses)

+\$ 7.75 per hour

+3. Instructional Technology Fee

+\$ 8.00 per hour

+4. Incidental Fees

+Late Registration \$10.00 per course

+Transcripts \$ 5.00 fee (assessed for each transcript)

+Registration fee - non-refundable \$20.00 (one-time only)

+(college credit only)

+5. Educational/Competency Evaluation Program (ECEP) Evaluation

+\$8.00 per credit hour

+6. Special Course Fees

+Charges in addition to those listed are required for certain courses and programs to partially offset cost of extraordinary supplies or exceptional services.
 These fees are listed within the current course schedule.

+7. All Internet and/or Telecourses \$10.00 per course

+\\Special Residency status refers to students who are:

+Chicago Residents

-Fall 2009 7.
-All Internet and/or Telecourses \$10.00 per course First eight-week and sixteen-week classes: New Students must also add a \$20 first-time registration fee.
-Last day to submit requests for 100% refund-August 22, 2009 Second eight weeks: Special Residency status refers to students who are: Last day to submit requests for 100% refund-October 17, 2009 Chicago Residents Implemented in 1988, the Chicago Regional Program provides Chicago residents with Spring 2010 an opportunity to enroll in specific programs not offered by the local city colleges at a special tuition rate.
-Career programs include, but are not limited to, Computer Aided First eight-week and sixteen-week classes: Design, Electronics Technology and Paralegal.
-Chicago residents can take advantage Last day to submit requests for 100% refund-January 9, 2010 of classes geared toward these career programs for only \$105 per credit hour.
-To be Second eight weeks: eligible, Chicago residents must sign an affidavit stating they intend to take a class which applies toward South Suburban College's special program roster.
-A complete Last day to submit requests for 100% refund-March 6, 2010 program roster is available at the College's Admissions & Registration Center, and in the current course schedule.
-Change of Registration Lake County Indiana Pasidanta and Employage Lake County, Indiana Residents and Employees A special tuition rate for residents of Lake County, Indiana was implemented in early 1990 and revised in 1999.
-Through this program, eligible residents, and those employed in Lake County, Indiana may enroll in classes for only \$105 per credit Students will be allowed to change their class schedule through the first week of classes for the semester.
-A "Change in Registration" can be processed in-person through Registration.
-Registrations not completed within semester timelines may be subject to additional fees. hour, plus all other incidental fees.
+Implemented in 1988, the Chicago Regional Program provides Chicago residents with an opportunity to enroll in specific programs not offered by the local city colleges at a special tuition rate.
+Career programs include, but are not limited to, Computer Aided Design, Electronics Technology and Paralegal.
+Chicago residents can take advantage of classes geared toward these career programs for only \$115 per credit hour.
+To be eligible, Chicago residents must sign an affidavit stating they intend to take a class which applies toward South Suburban College's special program roster.
+A complete program roster is available at the College's Admissions & Registration Center, and in the current course schedule.

+Lake County, Indiana Residents and Employees

+A special tuition rate for residents of Lake County, Indiana was implemented in early 1990 and revised in 1999.
+Through this program, eligible residents, and those employed in Lake County, Indiana may enroll in classes for only \$115 per credit hour, plus all other incidental fees.
 Call the Admissions & Registration Center for more information.
-However, after late registration, students who have not yet registered for the term may only register for a class if the course has not yet begun.
-During this period, courses may be dropped in person or online, however, courses can only be added

-Illinois residents who are not residents of South Suburban College District 510 are charged a non-resident fee of \$178.00 per credit hour in addition to the regular tuition fee of \$90.00 per credit hour charged to resident students, or a total of \$268.00 per credit hour.
+Illinois residents who are not residents of South Suburban College District 510 are charged a non-resident fee of \$178.00 per credit hour in addition to the regular tuition fee of \$100.00 per credit hour charged to resident students, or a total of \$278.00 per credit hour.
 Under the terms of the Illinois Public Community College Act, students who are not residents of District 510 may be entitled to have the non-resident fee paid by the community college district in which they reside.
 Those who do not reside in Community College District 510 should check with their local community college at least 30 days prior to time of enrollment.